-Not all email providers are created equally.
+Not all email providers are created equal.
 Gmail, for example, is much better at delivery than bluehost, aol, or hotmail.
 It's highly recommend that you update your email provider to one with the highest delivery success rates.
-We recommend Gmail / Google Accounts.
+We recommend Gmail / G-Suite Google accounts.
 It's easy to create an account and use your own custom domain.

 17hats members can track when emails sent from 17hats have been first opened by their clients!
 To turn this on go to your Account Settings > Email Settings

-You will now see "Unread" and "Read by Client" labels on your Outgoing 17hats emails and you can see a timestamp hover your mouse over the text "Read by Client"
+You will now see "Unread" and "Read by Client" labels on your Outgoing 17hats emails and you can see a timestamp when you hover your mouse over the text "Read by Client"

 To achieve this result, 17hats uses what are called Tracking Pixels - An image with a transparent pixel is placed in the email.
 Adding any inline image within your email will marginally increase your spam score, so you can turn this off if needed.
 If Read Receipts are turned off, these emails will be labeled "Sent".
 Keep in mind that some clients may have images turned off in their email reader, which will make it impossible to determined if they have read any of your emails.